Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ### ServerRPCOptions

-`ClientRPCOptions` can be put as the last parameter of a `ClientRPC` method signature to gain access to `ClientRPC` network executions options at runtime:
+`ServerRPCOptions` can be put as the last parameter of a `ServerRPC` method signature to gain access to `ServerRPC` network executions options at runtime:

 ```cs
 [ServerRPC]